-79. Limitations and disadvantages of all methods.-It may be stated that the necessity for cryptographing messages and the disadvantages entailed by all the present "hand methods" of cryptography, including both code and cipher systems, constitute the "neck of the bottle" of military signal communication.
+79. Limitations and disadvantages of all methods.-It may be stated that the necessity for cryptographing messages and the disadvantages entailed by all the present "hand-operated methods" of cryptography, including both code and cipher systems, constitute the "neck of the bottle" of military signal communication.
 This seems to be true not only in this country and in all the military, naval and diplomatic services thereof, but also in foreign countries.
-More and more is the efficiency of combatants becoming dependent upon efficient signal communication, which involves quick, accurate and economical service in the transmission of intelligence.
-In only the lastnamed respect can modern cryptography be said to be effective, and then only when large codes are employed.
-All methods are subject to inaccuracies and many of them are hopelessly slow when action must be speedy in order to be fruitful.
-The increasingly widespread use of radio, a means of communication that lends itself readily to enemy interception, and the consequent indispensability of cryptography demand the invention of systems involving the elimination of the disadvantages of present known methods.
+More and more is the efficiency of combatants becoming dependent upon efficient signal communication, which involves (1) rapid, (2) accurate and (3) economical service in the transmission of intelligence.
+In only the first and last-named respects can modern cryptography be said to be effective, and then only when, for the first purpose, highspeed electrical cipher machines are used, or when, for the last purpose, large codes are employed.
+All methods are subject to inaccuracies and many of them are hopelessly slow when corrections must be speedy in order to be fruitful.
+The increasingly widespread use of radio, a means of communication that lends itself readily to enemy interception, and the consequent indispensability of cryptography, require continuous improvement and study of systems involving the elimination of the disadvantages of present known methods.
 The path along which progress will be made in this regard seems to lie in the direction pointing to highly efficient, automatic, mechanical and electrical cipher machines.